-Article 12(2) encourages States Parties to maintain national records for conventional arms covered by Article 2(1) that are 'transferred to its territory as the final destination' (i.e. imported).
-Maintaining records of conventional imports authorized for import or imported into its territory will enable a State Party fulfil its obligation to report on imports under Article 13(3) (see below on the link to reporting).
+Article 12(2) encourages each State Party to maintain national records of conventional arms covered by Article 2(1) that are 'transferred to its territory as the final destination'.
+Maintaining records of conventional arms authorized for transfer into or transferred into its territory will enable a State Party to report on imports.